Fat grafting, also called autologous fat transfer, is a breast augmentation procedure often used as an adjunct to breast reconstruction.

 Fat grafting for breast reconstruction involves taking fat from one area of the body, typically the stomach, thighs, or buttocks, and injecting it into the breast.

 Surgeons have used fat grafting as a complementary procedure to other forms of breast reconstruction.
-More recently, surgeons have been using fat grafting as a stand-alone procedure to reconstruct the whole breast.
+More recently, surgeons have been using fat grafting as a stand-alone procedure to reconstruct the whole breast – although this is rare.

-It is important to note that there has not been enough long-term research to determine how long the results of this procedure last.
+It is important to note that there has not been enough long-term research to determine how long this procedure’s results last.

 A person should speak with a healthcare professional about the benefits and risks of the procedure to determine the best course of breast reconstruction for them.